gensectimes/gensectimes.github.io/index.markdown

 You will start with the basics of python programming, including python data structures, functions and classes.

-We follw this up by an introduction to Numerical Python (NumPy).

-Finally, the course will provide a basic introduction to linear regression from scratch.
+We follow this up by an introduction to Numerical Python (NumPy) and finally, the course will provide a basic introduction to linear regression from scratch.

 At the end of this module, you will have the tools and know the concepts needed to successfully undertake a rigorous course in machine learning.